 The House of the Redeemer is an Italian Renaissance mansion built in 1916 for Edith Shepherd Fabbri, granddaughter of Cornelius Vanderbilt.
 Main reception rooms are furnished with antiques of the 16th and 17th centuries.
 Now the property of the Episcopal Church, it offers a private, intimate setting for small gatherings, a limited number of sleeping rooms and a private chapel.
 This unique property is not a hotel, but rather a residence open to all faiths, used for retreat purposes by both religious and secular groups.

-Bedrooms are cozy and adequate.
-Three double rooms have twin beds and private baths, and five bedrooms have one twin-sized bed.
+Bedrooms are cozy and adequate with twin beds.
 Baths are located in the hallway adjacent to the sleeping rooms, and bathroom schedules can be informally arranged among those who are early risers and night owls.
 There is no maid or room service, and the House of the Redeemer is a smoke-free facility.
-Single rooms and those with a private bath carry surcharges Students will have the opportunity to note room preferences upon application.
+Single rooms and those with a private bath carry surcharges (if available).